 Call for Abstract

-2nd International Conference on Graphene and Semiconductors, will be organized around the theme “Rising new innovations of miracle materials”
+2nd International Conference and Expo on Graphene & Semiconductors, will be organized around the theme “Rising new innovations of miracle materials”

 Graphene 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Graphene 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Graphene was the first 2D material to be isolated.
 Graphene and other two-dimensional materials have a long list of unique properties that have made it a hot topic for intense scientific research and the development of technological applications.
 These also have huge potential in their own right or in combination with Graphene.
 The extraordinary physical properties of Graphene and other 2D materials have the potential to both enhance existing technologies and also create a range of new applications.
 Pure Graphene has an exceptionally wide range of mechanical, thermal and electrical properties.
 Graphene can also greatly improve the thermal conductivity of a material improving heat dissipation.
 In applications which require very high electrical conductivity Graphene can either be used by itself or as an additive to other materials.
 Even in very low concentrations Graphene can greatly enhance the ability of electrical charge to flow in a material.
 Graphene’s ability to store electrical energy at very high densities is exceptional.
 This attribute, added to its ability to rapidly charge and discharge, makes it suitable for energy storage applications.

 - Track 1-32D Topological Materials